brycewray/hugo-site/content/posts/2021/09/taming-time-based-one-time-passwords-totps.md

 - The bank can email it to you.
 - You can use a special app to view it and, perhaps, copy/paste it into the appropriate field on the website.
 Typically, this will be a *time-based* OTP (TOTP), which leads us to that subject.

 A *time-based* OTP is generated through an algorithm that computes a (usually) six-digit code by concatenating and scrambling (1.) the actual time in seconds and (2.) the numerical value from a “secret” or “seed.”
-Because of that first part—the time in seconds—it’s important that the clock of whatever device you’re using is set to the precise time.
+Because of that first part — the time in seconds — it’s important that the clock of whatever device you’re using is set to the precise time.
 Fortunately, in this day when most cell phones and computers are accurate to the second, that’s usually a given.

 Like any other OTP, a TOTP has a short life span, typically thirty seconds.
 It changes at the :00 mark and :30 mark of each minute.
 There are some odd-duck TOTP generators that don’t follow that scheme[^1], but the aforementioned algorithm is part of an [open standard](https://datatracker.ietf.org/doc/html/rfc6238) and so, fortunately, the vast majority of them do.